TalanSoft/www-talansoft-com-wiki/VlkGuides/make-a-simple-ui.md

+---
+title: Create a simple user interface with Valkyrie
+meta-description: tutorial to create a simple user interface with Valkyrie
+---
-# Make a simple User Interface with Valkyrie
+# Create a simple user interface with Valkyrie

-## Introduction

 In this tutorial, you will learn how to position your UI elements on the screen.
-We recommend that you read the [Introduction to interactions 4](https://forum.talansoft.com/t/tutorial-introduction-to-interactions/21) tutorial in order to make your GUI interactive.
+We recommend for you to be familiar with setting up interactions in Valkyrie.

-Depending on the look and feel you’re after, you may want to design your GUI in the image editor of your choice.
+Depending on the look and feel you are seeking, you may want to design your GUI in the image editor of your choice.

 What you will need:

 - Valkyrie Engine
-- (Optional) GUI images in PNG, TGA or JPG format.
+- (Optional) GUI images in PNG, TGA or JPG format
-- 30 minutes.
+- 30 minutes

 You can play with the final result in the *GUI template* included in the Valkyrie Engine launcher.
 ![img](https://aws1.discourse-cdn.com/standard11/uploads/talansoft/optimized/1X/426e650b3a9f6dca492a2c14a89dc0100d5e447b_2_471x375.jpeg)

 Now without further ado, let’s get started!

-## Target User Interface
+### Target User Interface in Valkyrie

 We will reproduce the GUI featured in the concept art below:
 ![img](https://aws1.discourse-cdn.com/standard11/uploads/talansoft/optimized/1X/a5a203684516734474cf12e1627d78c14364c17e_2_690x388.jpeg)